documentcloud/documentcloud/app/views/help/help_center_drafts/files/guided_tour.md

 ![Generating Embeds](../images/guide/guide7.gif)

 Click through the dialogue.
 You'll be given a bunch of **different options to customize your document viewer**, including the height you'd like to set it to and whether or not you want the sidebar to show up.
-You can **preview the document viewer** as well to see how it would look when published.
+You can **preview the document viewer** as well to see how it will look when published.

 ![Embed Code](../images/publishing_embedding/publishing_embedding7.gif)

 Once you're done, simply **copy and paste** the embed code into the body of your article.
 If you use Wordpress, you can download our [Wordpress plugin](https://wordpress.org/plugins/documentcloud/).
-This will let you embed DocumentCloud documents with a brief Wordpress shortcode.
+This will let you embed DocumentCloud documents into content with Wordpress shortcode instead.